nikitavoloboev/data/docs/programming-languages/go/go.md

 # [Go](https://golang.org)

-Go is currently my favorite programming language.
+Prefer using Go for all code I want to run not in the browser (scripts, web services, servers of all kinds) due to it's fast compile speeds & performance.

-I mostly love the tooling around it like [VS Code](../../text-editors/vs-code/vs-code.md) and its [Go plugin](https://github.com/golang/vscode-go).
+I love the tooling around it like [VS Code](../../text-editors/vs-code/vs-code.md) and its [Go plugin](https://github.com/golang/vscode-go).
 The powerful `go` command line tool and the rich ecosystem of libraries and tools that people have built.

 Go promotes composition over inheritance.

 [Tour of Go](https://go.dev/tour/welcome/1) & [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/) are great places to [learn Go](https://www.reddit.com/r/golang/comments/t8owza/best_go_tutorials_in_town/).

 [GoReleaser](https://github.com/goreleaser/goreleaser) is useful for publishing. [revive](https://github.com/mgechev/revive) & [Staticcheck](https://github.com/dominikh/go-tools) are great linters.

+Only thing I dislike about Go is it's verbosity especially with respect to errors.
+But that decision was made so all programmers are forced to not only consider the happy paths of their code & write proper error logging.

 ## Commenting Go code